Techinek/timer/README.md

 ```
 https://github.com/Techinek/book_store_pro.git
 ```
-2. Run docker (all the requirements will be install automatically):
+2. Run docker (all the requirements will be installed automatically):
 ```
 docker-compose up
 ```